A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

 From the mathematical point of view, there are no fundamental differences between the two types of events, when infinite trajectories are available.
 The difference stems from the limited amount of “real world” observations or numerical data.
 We then ask the following question: can type 2 events be deduced from (known) type 1 events, and if so how?

 A heuristic and pragmatic approach for simulation of type 2 events is to identify a set of initial conditions leading to intense type 1 events, and run ensembles of a climate model with perturbations around those initial conditions \cite{gessner_very_2021}.
 This so-called "ensemble boosting" approach can provide samples of type 2 events based on existing type 1 events.
-In this vein, \citet{ragone2018computation} pioneered the application of rare event algorithms to the simulation of extreme European heatwaves in climate models.
-Such approaches helped exploring type 2 heatwaves, and showed that the statistics of type 2 (heatwave) events can be deduced from type 1 events.
-Such approaches have been applied to "long lasting" events (e.g. 90 days or more), i.e. in order to optimize averages over seasons. \citet{galfi_large_2019, lucarini2023typicality} used the connected principle of large deviation theory to assess the \emph{typicality} of extreme seasonal heatwaves and cold spells.
+In this vein, \cite{ragone2018computation,ragone2021rare} pioneered the application of large deviation theory to the simulation of extreme European heatwaves in climate models, using importance sampling algorithms.
+In importance sampling, climate model trajectories are cloned or killed based on statistical rules aiming at maximising a specific observable, such as temperature.
+Always using large deviation theory, \cite{galfi_large_2019, lucarini2023typicality, galfi2022persistent} showed that the statistics of "long lasting" type 2 events can be inferred from type 1 events by leveraging the notion of \emph{typicality} of events for a given level of "extremeness".

 As climate models yield their own biases and often underestimate climate variability and extremes, observation-based approaches are also needed to solve the type 2 anticipation challenge, given data on type 1 events.
 For example, \cite{yiou_anawege:_2014, yiou2020simulation} developed an observation-based stochastic model called a Stochastic Weather Generator (SWG).
 This SWG is a Markov chain (e.g. temperature) with hidden states (which can be the large-scale atmospheric circulation) whose transition probabilities drive the system.
 By modifying transition probabilities, the SWG can emulate through observations the application of rare event algorithms in a climate model \cite{yiou2020simulation}.
 Indeed, the SWG simulates a variable $Y(t)$ from sampling analogs of the hidden states $Z(t)$.
 The observable to be optimized is $f(Y)$.